OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

 ---
-title: From Local Build to Jenkins Continuous Integration
+title: "Java CI/CD: From Local build to Jenkins Continuous Integration"
-description: In this post we look at how to build a Docker image with a central CI server
+description: Learn how to build a Docker image with a central CI server.
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01